nguyensjsu/fa21-202-team-allstars/weekly journals/Sachin Pothukuchi.md

 Things to do this week: Suresh built the basic level layout last week, now I implement my decorator pattern on the level itself to show the health and lives of tanks on the screen.

 Blocker: Tank not yet implemented with a getHealth() function to keep track and display their health.
 As a result LevelHandler is currently sending only static values to display on the side.

+Simplicity: LevelHandler had a complicated setup, pruned down functions that could have been handled by other classes to make things simpler.

 ## Week 3